natewoodward/natewoodward.github.io/_posts/2019-12-02-obscure-grep-usage.md

 	| xargs -I '{}' find '{}' -xdev -type f -perm -4000
 ```

+Personally I find this much easier to read, but your mileage may vary.

 ### Exclude Files

 After verifying the SUID files that the script outputs,
-you might want to omit some or all of them from the output of future runs of the script so that you don't have to re-evaluate them.
+you might want to omit some or all of them in future runs of the script so that you don't have to re-evaluate them.
 In that case, it would be useful to have an exclude file that we can list such files in.

 Let's implement that with a `grep` command tacked onto the end of the pipeline: